Jutho/VectorFunctionSpacesSummary/README.md

 What you need to know is:

-* Properties of Fourier transform: Proposition 9.1, Theorem 9.3 (convolution), Proposition 9.4 (derivative)
+* Properties of Fourier transform: Proposition 9.1, Theorem 9.3 (convolution), Proposition 9.4 (derivative) (no technical requirements on $f$ or $\widehat{f}$)
+* Computing Fourier transform of Gaussian distribution, passive understanding of proving central limit theorem
 * Using the definition of translation, scaling, derivative, coordinate transform, limit of distributions on examples:
   Examples 9.9, 9.10, 9.11, 9.12, 9.13, 9.14, 9.15, 9.16, 9.17, 9.19
 * Theorem 9.15 (given the structure of the complex logarithm and the distributional derivative of $\log |x|$)